 Natural Gas Vehicles

 Natural gas powertrains in HGVs are a popular alternative to traditional diesel engines.
-They run on compressed natural gas (CNG) or liquefied natural gas (LNG) and offer reduced emissions and improved fuel efficiency compared to diesel engines.
-The use of natural gas as a fuel source can also provide a cost savings over diesel, particularly for fleets with a large number of vehicles and high annual mileage.
-Despite not being a carbon zero solution, Natural-Gas offers a low carbon stepping stone in the journey to decarbonisation.
-The adoption of natural gas powertrains in heavy commercial vehicles is expected to grow in the coming years as the demand for more sustainable and cost-effective transportation solutions increases- expect to be kept informed on this ever-changing market at Freight Carbon Zero.
+They run on compressed or liquified gas.
+Virtually all the gas supplied to UK gas trucks is biomethane, a renewable fuel (known as bio CNG, and bio LNG respectively).
+This can save upwards of 85% GHG emissions.
+Even if running on natural (fossil) gas there is a saving of around 15% compared to diesel.
+The use of gas as a fuel source can also provide a cost savings over diesel, particularly for fleets with a large number of vehicles and high annual mileage.
+Despite not being a zero tailpipe solution, Natural-Gas offers a low carbon stepping stone in the journey to decarbonisation.
+The adoption of gas powertrains in heavy commercial vehicles is expected to grow in the coming years as the demand for more sustainable and cost-effective transportation solutions increases- expect to be kept informed on this ever-changing market at Freight Carbon Zero.

 Natural-Gas-Infrastructure